Main Navigation - Mobile

 IX.
 TRAINING AND EDUCATION

-D. The school district may implement violence prevention and character development education programs to prevent and reduce policy violations.
+D. The District may implement violence prevention and character development education programs to prevent and reduce policy violations.
 Such programs may offer instruction on character education including, but not limited to, character qualities such as attentiveness, truthfulness, respect for authority, diligence, gratefulness, self-discipline, patience, forgiveness, respect for others, peacemaking, and resourcefulness.

 X. NOTICE

-Legal References: Minn.
+Minn.
 Stat. § 120B.232 (Character Development Education)

 Minn.
 Stat. §§ 121A.40-121A.56 (Pupil Fair Dismissal Act)